 When 92 per cent of the country's workforce is employed in the informal or unorganised economy which includes the labour in informal employment both in informal /unorganised and formal/organised sector, it is but natural that there is an overlap between the poor and the vulnerable segments of the society.
 According to the NCEUS, (2007) report 'Extremely Poor' constituted 6.4 per cent, the 'Poor' 15.4 per cent and the 'Marginally Poor' 19.0 per cent of the population.
 This made up to about 41 per cent of the population.
-If the 'Vulnerable Poor' are added to this group the total accounts for 77 per cent of the population.
-One could categorise this 77 per cent, totalling 836 million people, with an income roughly below \$2 in PPP terms, as the poor and vulnerable segment of the Indian population as per the 2004-2005 statistics.
+If the 'Vulnerable Poor' are added to this group the total accounts for 77 per cent, totalling 836 million people, with an income roughly below \$2 in PPP terms, as the poor and vulnerable segment of the Indian population as per the 2004-2005 statistics.